 The Use of Rubber Dam

 Proper isolation is an essential prerequisite for successful endodontic treatment.
 Our dentist or endodontist provider uses a rubber dam to secure the area of surgery.

 A rubber dam, also referred to as a "dental dam", is a latex sheet that the treated tooth sticks to.
 The dam serves as a tooth "isolation," that acts as a partition of the treated tooth from the wet environment of your mouth.

 We use equipment such as the NSK Apex Locator, NSK Rotary Handpiece and VDW (Germany) Reciprocal Machine.
-The use of these materials, known to be effective, help to better project the success rate of treatment for our patients.
+The use of these materials, known to be effective, help to enhance project the success rate of treatment for our patients.